bruvzz/vape/README.md

 # Credentials

-> Credits to `dawid#7205` for the original UI Lib and source for to make this revamp possible.
+> Credits to `dawid#7205` for the original UI Lib and source to make this revamp possible.

 - You can view the normal UI Lib [here](https://v3rmillion.net/showthread.php?tid=1098651).